murgurgulor/the-murgurgu-lore/src/site/notes/Cyberpunkz/How to Play the Game.md

 ## Ending PvP-mode
 PvP either ends when every Avatar in a group has despawned, or when a side has **Conceded**.
 If you Concede, you have to do so as a group.
 You immediately get out of PvP-mode and are protected from any other Avatar damage.
-However, this conceding means the whole Metaverse will know of your failure and awkward memes will be made of you.
+However, this conceding means the whole Cyberspace will know of your failure and awkward memes will be made of you.
 Anyone hostile to you will learn of it, and probably will use this to their advantage somehow.

 ---